VG vs PG in E-liquids

 The coil resistance determines the types of e-liquids you should buy.
 Sub-ohm coils (with a resistance of less than 1 ohm) should use high VG e-liquids.

 Devices with coils with a resistance of more than 1 ohm are suited for high PG e-liquids.
 These include regular disposable vapes and some pod systems used in MTL vaping.

 When using devices with adjustable voltage or wattage, you may need to change the settings when using different e-liquids PG/VG ratios.

 What is AG in E-liquids?

-AG stands for Aqueous Glycerine.
-It is a less common diluent similar to Vegetable Glycerine (VG) but diluted with distilled water.
+AG stands for Aqueous Glycerin.
+It is a less common diluent similar to Vegetable Glycerin (VG) but diluted with distilled water.
 AG is mostly found in DIY e-liquids.

 AG e-liquids have been watered down into a thinner consistency that makes them easier to pour.